 ADVANCE ECONOMIC DEVELOPMENT Freight tonnage by mode - 7c Everything comes from somewhere.
 How it gets from place to place depends on a number of factors.
-These modes experience volume shifts from year to year, often based on the health of the national economy and shifts in consumer preferences.
+The different transportation modes experience volume shifts from year to year, often based on the health of the national economy and shifts in consumer preferences.
 A key element to a healthy economy is a robust transportation system.
 State funding cannot address transportation needs other than highways and bridges.
-Moving 900 million tons of freight a year requires thoughtful improvements of transportation facilities such as ports, railroads and airports.
+Moving hundreds of million tons of freight a year requires thoughtful improvements of transportation facilities such as ports, railroads and airports.
 Yet many of these needs remain underfunded.
-During the first half of 2016, Missouri experienced about a 5 percent decrease in freight movements as compared to the previous year.
-Coal shipments via rail continue to decline and are primarily responsible for the 10 percent decrease in railroad tonnage.
-Motor carriers continued to haul the most tonnage, which can be attributed to continued demand for durable goods shipments, which tend to move by truck.
-Ports experienced about an 11 percent increase in tonnage.
-Missouri's public ports' increased tonnage is attributed to agricultural exports in southeast Missouri and steel imports in St. Louis.
+During 2016, Missouri experienced a 7 percent decrease in freight movements as compared to the previous year.
+One million fewer car loads of coal were shipped by rail nationwide in 2016, accounting for most of the 11 percent decrease in railroad tonnage in Missouri.
+Motor carriers continued to haul the most tonnage but also experienced a 5 percent decrease in shipping, slumping significantly in January-April.
+Ports, however, experienced an 8 percent increase in tonnage.
+Missouri's public ports' increased tonnage is attributed to continued strong agricultural exports in Northeast and Southeast Missouri and steel imports in St. Louis.